lehai-ml/lehai-ml.github.io/_blogs/trajectory_clustering.md

 Clustering is the task of grouping set of data into subgroups, such that data points within a subgroup (a cluster) is similar to each other but is different from other subgroups.
 However, clustering algorithm such as K-means clustering does not necessarily consider the temporal aspect of the data.

-Growth mixture modelling (GMM) and Laent Class Growth Analysis (LCGA) are two types of longitudional modelling techniques that identify *homogenous* subpopulations based on growth trajectories.
+Growth mixture modelling (GMM) and Latent Class Growth Analysis (LCGA) are two types of longitudional modelling techniques that identify *homogenous* subpopulations based on growth trajectories.
 In medical research, the tools can be applied to study the different developmental trajectories within a population.

 <br>
 <br>